acamu/reactive-vertx-frontend/README.md

 ## Vertx And Kafka - FrontEnd-BackEnd

-The aim of the repository is to describe an asynchronous solution from the UI to the BackEnd :
+The aim of this post is to describe an asynchronous solution from the UI to the BackEnd with the use of apache Kafka.
+We are going to show how to subscribe to a channel, order somes actions and wait response.
+This is the continuation of the post "Real-time bidding with Websockets and Vert.x" and pushes further.

+The project is organize as following:

-- Vertx for the microservice (service subscriber and manual service producer)
+- Vertx services (Main launcher, kafka subscriber & producer)
 - Kafka to manage stream (this is no the subject it is treated briefly)
 - A simple Frontend in HTML with SocksJs websocket subscription which is a correlationID to subscribe to a specific channel